MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/entity-forms.md

 |||

-## Entity form action configuration
+## Basic form action configuration

-By default an Entity Form will allow for reading or updating of an existing record, or the insertion of a new record.
-However, you can easily enable and configure additional actions for records in an Entity Form  as well (Delete, Activate, Deactivate, etc.).
+By default an Basic Form will allow for reading or updating of an existing record, or the insertion of a new record.
+However, you can easily enable and configure additional actions for records in an Basic Form  as well (Delete, Activate, Deactivate, etc.).
 It is also possible to override default labels, sizes, and other attributes that will appear if there are actions enabled.

-These settings are found in the **Additional Settings** section of the entity form.
+These settings are found in the **Additional Settings** section of the basic form.
 By default, only **Basic Settings** are shown.
 You can select **Advanced Settings** to show additional settings.

 You can add action buttons for the actions that are applicable for an individual record and will appear for each row in the grid provided the appropriate privilege has been granted by [entity permissions](assign-entity-permissions.md).
 The following actions are available: